Glass frog: Predators

 A main predator on the glass frog in its tadpole stage are "frog flies", which lay their eggs within the frog eggs; after hatching the maggots feed on the embryos of the glass frogs.

+Glass frog behaviors to avoid predation vary from species to species as well as circumstances.
+Hyalinobatrachium iaspidiense was observed having a flattened body posture to avoid predation, after disturbing the frog it propped up into a sitting position.
+Another male H. iaspidiense was observed protecting an egg clutch with a body positioning of extending all limbs and lifting its body from the leaf.

+Habitat loss

+In addition to predation, glass frog populations are experiencing declines due to habitat loss.
+Deforestation has been increasing in South America, the natural habitat of the glass frog.
+This has led to less tree cover and nowhere for these frogs to go.
+Furthermore, deforestation may also result in alterations to local climate patterns.
+As a result, researchers have proposed that these frogs be classified as critically endangered rather than merely endangered.

 Protection

 All glass frogs are protected under the Convention on International Trade in Endangered Species (CITES) meaning that international trade (including in parts and derivatives) is regulated by the CITES permitting system.

 Distribution

 The Centrolenidae are a diverse family, distributed from southern Mexico to Panama, and through the Andes from Venezuela and the island of Tobago to Bolivia, with some species in the Amazon and Orinoco River basins, the Guiana Shield region, southeastern Brazil, and northern Argentina.

+The biggest threats they have are deforestation, invasive species, pollution, habitat loss and illegal pet trade.
+These many threats have led to a decline in the population of this species.